Home > News > The Most In-Demand Jobs in an Uncertain Economy

 Forage puts students first.
 Our blog articles are written independently by our editorial team.
 They have not been paid for or sponsored by our partners.
 See our full editorial guidelines.

-In a volatile economy, it pays to have a job that’s in high demand.
+In a volatile economy, it pays to have a high-demand job.

-In this study, we examined employment and job openings trends using data from the Bureau of Labor Statistics (BLS) to find the most in-demand roles for long-term job security — even in a tough economy.
+The Bureau of Labor Statistics (BLS) publishes data on the most in-demand jobs in terms of employment numbers and projected growth rates.
+In this study, we examined employment and job openings trends from BLS to find the most in-demand jobs in 2023 for long-term job security — even in a tough economy.

 Key Findings

-• The fastest-growing jobs with the highest employment are in health care, finance, tech, and the service industry.
+• The most in-demand jobs in 2023 with the highest employment are in health care, finance, technology, and the service industry.

 • Of these jobs, the highest-paying are mostly tech and finance roles that require specialized skills and a bachelor’s or more advanced degree.

-• The highest paying of the in-demand tech roles are computer and information systems managers, software developers, and information security analysts.
+• The highest paying of the in-demand tech jobs are computer and information systems managers, software developers, and information security analysts.

-• The most in-demand jobs with the highest satisfaction rate are animal caretakers, hairdressers, and exercise trainers.
+• The most in-demand jobs with the highest satisfaction rate are animal caretakers, management analysts, and medical and health services managers.

 The Most In-Demand Jobs

-Then, we filtered for jobs projected to have a much faster than average growth rate (defined at 10.5% or above) and to add 50,000 or more new jobs between 2021 and 2031.
-We ended up with a list of 27 in-demand professions.
+Then, we filtered for jobs projected to have a much faster than average growth rate (defined at 10.5% or above) and to add 50,000 or more new jobs between 2022 and 2032.
+We ended up with a list of 18 high-demand jobs.

 The Most In-Demand High-Paying Jobs

-To identify the most in-demand jobs with the most earning potential, we reordered our original list of 27 occupations according to BLS wage data.
+To identify the most in-demand jobs with the most earning potential, we reordered our original list of 18 occupations according to BLS wage data for median annual wages.
 These five professions emerged as the most financially lucrative:

 >>MORE: See the highest-paying jobs in the U.S.